steppsr/indexify/README.md

 # indexify
 Bash script to create a general purpose NFT Gallery for Datalayer NFT collection on the Chia Blockchain. _Or really any NFT collection in a source folder._

+Note: the script is slow.
+The more NFTs the longer it takes.
+But, it's also a run-once and done script so just be patient.
+I do write output to the screen to show progress along the way.

 ---

 ### Prerequisites